All Episodes

 We all did.

-And we were all any time he spoke and got serious about something, captivated the room and mesmerized us all.
+And we were all anytime he spoke and got serious about something, captivated the room and mesmerized us all.

-Or whoever was uh was in the room.
+Or whoever was in the room.

-He he grew up from this point, he ended up idolizing Abraham Lincoln.
+He ended up idolizing Abraham Lincoln.

-He became a Lincoln expert, but what what I always referenced this in a question to him uh earlier.
+But what I was referenced this in a question to him earlier.

 At the time he was born, he had more in common.